NishthaCh/Emoji-Creation-with-Deep-Learning/README.md

 • 4:sad
 • 5:surprise
 • 6:natural
+The dataset is stored in another branch named "master".

 ## Steps
 1.)
 Built a convolution neural network architecture and train the model on FER2013 dataset for Emotion recognition from images.
 (File name - Train.py)